This Korean inspired Gochujang Chicken Salad is an explosion of mouth-watering flavours and prickly heat. It’s almost too good to share!

 Anyway, in the massive aisle of dry noodles, it was almost overwhelming trying to look for them.
 It took me 3 goes of going up and down the aisle until I found them.
 And you know what made me laugh?
 The Korean sweet potato noodles are so different to any other noodles with its squiggly, slight grey translucent consistency.
 Now that I know what they look like, they are one of the easiest ones to find.

-In a large pot, boil the noodles for 10 minutes until cooked through.
+In a large saucepan, boil the noodles for 10 minutes until cooked through.
 To ensure they maintain their chewy texture, drain the noodles, and run under cold water to stop the cooking process.

 The sweet potato noodles are notoriously long.
 Cut them in half so it’s easier to eat.